gibbok/demo-du/README.md

 ### 5 – DuckDuckGo API

 Across DuckDuckHack I see a lack of promotion for the DuckDuckGo API.
 A better promotion attracts more developers to the community and possibly more interest in the "Instant Answer" initiative.
-I would also add more example of API usage to facilitate new comers.
+I would also add more example of API usage to facilitate newcomers.

 #### Suggestions: